ETC-A/etca-spec/base-isa.md

 ## Jump Instructions

-Here the first byte has the format `10 0 M CCCC` where `M` is a mode selects between a relative and an absolute jump. `CCCC` is the condition to check.
+Here the first byte has the format `10 0 M CCCC` where `M` is a mode that selects between a relative and an absolute jump. `CCCC` is the condition to check.
 The second byte is a single 8bit immediate representing the jump target.
 This immediate is signed when the jump mode is relative (`M=0`).
-When the mode is absolute (`M=1`) it on execution replaces the low byte of the Program Counter.
-The high byte stays in this case the same.
+When the mode is absolute (`M=1`) it replaces the low byte of the Program Counter.
+The high byte is preserved by absolute jumps.

 ### Conditions